 The Codependency of America and China

-Read a Q & A with the author on the Yale Press Log
+Read a Q & A with Stephen Roach on the Yale Press Log.

 The Chinese and U.S. economies have been locked in an uncomfortable embrace since the late 1970s.
 Although the relationship initially arose out of mutual benefits, in recent years it has taken on the trappings of an unstable codependence, with the two largest economies in the world losing their sense of self, increasing the risk of their turning on one another in a destructive fashion.